-We allow models that have multiple asynchronous components and for communications between those components within the model.
-The predicted internal communications can be reviewed in our tool also can be verified during test execution.
+Confromiq models can have multiple asynchronous components and for communications between those components within the model.
+The predicted internal communications can be reviewed in our tool and can be verified during test execution.
 This allows testing together of multiple types of technology such as user interface operation on a desk top with APIs and execution or data on a mainframe.